GuitarML/PrincePedal/README.md

 [![CI](https://github.com/GuitarML/PrincePedal/actions/workflows/cmake.yml/badge.svg)](https://github.com/GuitarML/PrincePedal/actions/workflows/cmake.yml) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-brightgreen.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Downloads](https://img.shields.io/github/downloads/GuitarML/PrincePedal/total)](https://somsubhra.github.io/github-release-stats/?username=GuitarML&repository=PrincePedal&page=1&per_page=30)

 The Prince is a guitar plugin of my homebuilt Prince of Tone style pedal.
 The graphics were created from actual photos of my pedal using a "stop motion" technique (not perfect but it works!).
-The plugin features three GuitarML models conditioned on the Gain and Tone knobs (one each for Overdrive, Boost, and Distortion modes).
+The plugin features three GuitarML models conditioned on the Gain and Tone knobs, one each for Overdrive, Boost, and Distortion modes.
 The original Prince of Tone pedal is essentially 1/2 of the highly sought after King of Tone by AnalogMan.

 ![app](https://github.com/GuitarML/PrincePedal/blob/main/resources/background.png)